HemankBajaj/Library_Management/README.md

 # Library_Management

 ## How to Run the project locally
-Currently I have not been able to host this project on Heruko due to issues of Heruko CLI with Windows OS.
+Currently I have not been able to host this project on Heroku due to issues of Heroku CLI with Windows OS.
 But this project can be run locally by cloning this repo
 ### Requirements
 Python and Django should be installed locally.<br>
 To install django open terminal and write